 Laser in-situ keratomileusis (or LASIK) eye surgery is the most popular form of laser surgery worldwide.
 First performed in 1991, LASIK has been used to treat millions of patients with high success rates and good recoveries.
 LASIK surgery can be used to correct near-sightedness, far-sightedness and astigmatism.

 This type of laser eye surgery works by creating a corneal flap, then removing corneal tissue to change the shape.
 The flap is returned and begins adhering to the tissue below within minutes – no stitches required.
-When comparing PRK vs LASIK, one should consider the rapid recovery and vision restoration associated with LASIK.

 Why Choose LASIK?